pmarino84/react-store/README.md

   export default myReducer;
   ```

-3. to avoid using the switch you can use the `handleActions` function:
+3. to avoid using the switch-case you can use the `handleActions` function:

   ```javascript
   import handleActions from "@pietro-marino/reactjs-store/handleActions";